w3c/wai-curricula/intro.md

 ##### Suggested activities

-Promote discussion among students on how web accessibility is built by several web technologies and components working together.
+* Promote discussion among students on how web accessibility is built by several web technologies and components working together.
+Encourage them to give examples of these relationships in the context of their daily tasks and overall experience.

 ##### Suggested homework

 Ask students to write a couple of paragraphs in which they enumerate the different components of web accessibility that have been introduced.
+Ask them to point to some barriers and features that might depend on each of the listed components.

 ##### Suggested teaching materials